About Region 8’s Laboratory Services and Applied Sciences Division

 The Region 8 Laboratory Facility is located in the Denver Federal Center in Lakewood, Colorado, approximately ten miles west of the Region 8 office building in downtown Denver.
 The Facility's mobile laboratory is maintained and available for emergency response and remote field sampling, testing, and analyses.

-Vacant, Laboratory Services and Applied Sciences Division Director
+Sandra Spence, Laboratory Services and Applied Sciences Division Director

 Mark Burkhardt, Laboratory Director

 - Email: firstname.lastname@example.org